-This article was originally published 57 months ago.
-The tips and techniques explained may be outdated, or information may longer be applicable.
+This article was originally published 59 months ago.
+The information, tips and techniques explained may outdated.
+Examples shown on this page may no longer work.
 Please consider this when viewing the below content.

 How to do SEO?
 What is SEO?
 How can I learn SEO?

 These are the sorts of questions that are asked several times every day.
 The answers that are given however, are not surprisingly, somewhat varied.

 One person tells you to do this, another tells you that you have to do that.
 Another tries to sell you links, another promises number 1 ranking.
 You wonder who to believe and wish it was simple to just find a solution that works and doesn’t cost the earth.

 Truth of the matter however is that THERE IS NOT just 1 simple solution or magic trick that will solve all your SEO rankings forever.

 Instead, the art of SEO requires ongoing sustained effort.
 You are competing for a place in the organic or “natural” rankings and so your position today is not going to necessarily be your position tomorrow.
 Nor will you be guaranteed of having the same ranking in weeks and months to come.

 So what can you do to maximise your SEO ranking without spending all of your earnings?